Logit: Comparison with probit

-Comparison of the logit function with a scaled probit (i.e. the inverse CDF of the normal distribution), comparing $\operatorname{logit}(x)$ vs. $\tfrac{\Phi^{-1}(x)}{\,\sqrt{\pi/8\,}\,}$, which makes the slopes the same at the y-origin.
+Comparison of the logit function with a scaled probit (i.e. the inverse CDF of the normal distribution), comparing logit(x) vs. Φ^{−1}(x) / √π/8, which makes the slopes the same at the y-origin.

 Closely related to the logit function (and logit model) are the probit function and probit model.
 The logit and probit are both sigmoid functions with a domain between 0 and 1, which makes them both quantile functions – i.e., inverses of the cumulative distribution function (CDF) of a probability distribution.
 In fact, the logit is the quantile function of the logistic distribution, while the probit is the quantile function of the normal distribution.
-The probit function is denoted $\Phi^{-1}(x)$, where $\Phi(x)$ is the CDF of the standard normal distribution, as just mentioned:
+The probit function is denoted $\operatorname{\Phi}^{-1}(x)$, where $\operatorname{\Phi}(x)$ is the CDF of the standard normal distribution, as just mentioned: